loginom/loginom-help-en-omegat/data/integration/web-services/publishing-web-service.md

 > **Important:** To avoid the name conflict, it is required to provide uniqueness of the paired values:  `published node name`, `published package namespace`.
 For this purpose, it is recommended to use *Generate unique for package* or *Generate unique for each package version* option for all published packages, or to set the unique namespaces manually.

-It is required to show the path to the package file, select the namespace and press the *Publish* button for publication.
+It is required to show the path to the package file, select the namespace and press *Publish* button for publication.

 ### Update Publication

 If the settings of the input/output ports are changed (for example, the number or names of fields/variables) of the node that has been published earlier, it is required to update publication of the package which includes this node.
 In this regard, it is required to perform the following actions:

-1. save the package with the changed node;
+1. Save the package with the changed node;
-2. select this package in *Published packages* list of *Publish packages…* wizard and press *Update* button.
+2. Select this package in *Published packages* list of *Publish packages…* wizard and press *Update* button.

 > **Important:** After the update, it is required to check operation of the workflow nodes that call the republished web service, and then it is recommended to reconfigure them when applicable.